-Equipment

-10% Reducing Balance

-Buildings (excluding land)
+Equipment 10% Reducing Balance Buildings (excluding land) 2% Straight Line

-2.0% Straight Line

 The residual value and useful lives of tangible assets are considered annually for indicators that these may have changed.
 Where such indicators are present, a review will be carried out of the residual value, depreciation method and useful lives, and these will be amended if necessary.
 Changes in depreciation rates arising from this review are accounted for prospectively over the remaining useful lives of the assets.
+The land value which is not depreciated is estimated to be at a cost of €500.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31ST DECEMBER 2020
+NOTES TO THE FINANCIAL STATEMENTS

+FOR THE FINANCIAL YEAR ENDED 31ST DECEMBER 2021